November 21, 2024

 Votes

-The MC unanimously voted to approve a set of revisions to the RTO’s manuals to conform with ISO-NE’s day-ahead ancillary services initiative, which is progressing towards a March 1, 2025 implementation.
+The MC unanimously voted to approve a set of revisions to the RTO’s manuals to conform with ISO-NE’s day-ahead ancillary services initiative, which is progressing toward a March 1, 2025 implementation.
 (See FERC Approves ISO-NE’s Day-Ahead Ancillary Services Initiative.)

 The committee referred to the NEPOOL Generation Information System (GIS) Operating Rules Working Group a request from the Massachusetts Department of Energy Resources to update the GIS to include information “regarding when a facility became eligible under Massachusetts clean, alternative and renewable energy standards.”